Manufacturer profile

 Companies like Unitree, Xiaomi, and UBTECH are making humanoid and quadruped robots accessible at unprecedented price points.
 The Chinese government's 'Made in China 2025' and subsequent policies explicitly target robotics as a strategic industry, with goals to become the world's largest producer and consumer of robots.
 Shenzhen's hardware ecosystem enables rapid prototyping and manufacturing at scale.

-Galbot contributes to China's robotics landscape with 1 model in the commercial category.
+Galbot contributes to China's robotics landscape with 2 models in the commercial and humanoid categories.

 Key Strengths of the China Robotics Ecosystem